 Continental and a la carte breakfasts are served informally until midday.
 You can eat in the bar or out on the terrace, or the Pastis 'signature' breakfast can be brought to your room if you prefer.
 Presentation is beautiful (a mandatory requirement for all things at Hotel Pastis).
 Breakfast is likely to include a basket of croissants and breads, strawberry and apricot conserves, jugs of hot chocolate, tea or coffee any way you like it (cafetiere, cappuccino, expresso, latte).
 Cooked dishes and cold meats cost extra, but you can tuck into fantastic hams and cheeses, fruit plates or omelettes, even bacon and eggs if that’s what you want.

 Light lunches are also available for those who want to lie low by the pool.
-Expect jambon cru with melon, smoked salmon, tomato and mozzarela salad, plates of cheese or a club sandwich.
+Expect jambon cru with melon, smoked salmon, tomato and mozzarella salad, plates of cheese or a club sandwich.

 A whole raft of restaurants offer lunch on the beach (2km south of town).
 These are very much part of the St Tropez myth, and worth the considerable price for the people-watching opportunities alone.

-The hotel doesn’t serve dinner, but there’s lots of choice in town; anything from simple street pizzerias to Michelin-starred restaurants.
+There’s also lots of choice in town for dinner; anything from simple street pizzerias to Michelin-starred restaurants.
 The team have excellent recommendations and are happy to help.

 Children are welcome - but to be honest, the atmosphere is more geared towards couples.

 Family friendly accommodation:

 Room 7 has the most flexible accommodation with space for 2 children (or 1 child and 1 baby).
 Rooms 1, 3 and 10 can take 1 child and/or 1 baby, and Room 6 has space for 1 baby cot.